-A recent trip to the Wimborne Hamfest radio rally found a stall selling used power supply and other control circuits for only 10 pence each.
+On a recent trip to the Wimborne Hamfest radio rally found a stall selling used power supplies and other control circuits for only 10 pence each.
 Each board contained larger components including transformers, capacitors, relays, connectors and many other useful parts.

 We purchased 20 of these assorted boards and the list below shows the main components which we removed and the average cost of buying these new from RS.

 |New Cost Each

 |78 series regulators